rock-core/tools-syskit/README.txt

 You can grab an object represeting the remote RTT component with:

-  c = TaskContext.get "TaskName"
+  c = TaskContext.new IOR
+  # or
+  d = Orocos.name_service.get TaskName

-where TaskName is the name given to the task during deployment.
+where TaskName is the name given to the task during deployment and IOR the Interoperable Object Reference (IOR).
 You can list all existing tasks using the orocos_state script included in orocos.rb.

 Alternatively, one can get a task based on the interfaces it implements.
 In